-The Articles of Association of the Management Company were published in Mémorial C, Recueil des Sociétés et Associations ("Mémorial") (replaced by RESA) on 3 June 2000 and were filed with the Luxembourg Trade and Companies Register (R.C.S.
+The Articles of Association of the Management Company were published in Mémorial C, Recueil des Sociétés et Associations ("Mémorial") (used by the electronic collection of companies and associations (Recueil électronique des sociétés et associations - hereinafter "RESA") on 3 June 2000 and filed with the Luxembourg Trade and Companies Register (R.C.S.
 Luxembourg).
 The Articles of Association of the Management Company were last amended by a resolution of the General Meeting of Universal-Investment-Luxembourg S.A. on 5 December 2019.
 The amendment to the Articles of Association was published by RESA on 29 January 2020 and filed with the Luxembourg Trade and Companies Register.

 The Management Company has three Supervisory Board members who form the Supervisory Board.
-In addition, the Management Company has a Management Board consisting of three members appointed by the Supervisory Board who, in accordance with the provisions of the Luxembourg Law of 12 July 2013 on alternative investment fund managers ("Law of 2013") and within the limits of the powers granted by the Articles of Association, are entrusted with the day-to-day management and represent the Management Company in dealings with third parties (the "Management Board").
+In addition, the Management Company has a Management Board consisting of three members appointed by the Supervisory Board who, in accordance with the provisions of the Law of 2013 and within the limits of the powers granted by the Articles of Association, are entrusted with the day-to-day management and represent the Management Company vis-à-vis third parties (the "Management Board").
 The Management Board ensures that the Management Company and all service providers perform their duties in accordance with the relevant laws and guidelines and this Sales Prospectus.
 The Board will report to the Supervisory Board on a regular basis or, if necessary, when a situation requires it to do so.
 The Supervisory Board exercises ongoing oversight over the Management Board's management of the Management Company, without itself being authorised to manage the business day-to-day; nor does it represent the Management Company in dealings with third parties.

-The object of the Management Company is to launch and/or manage undertakings for collective investment in transferable securities ("UCITS") and/or undertakings for collective investment ("UCIs") as per the Laws of 17 December 2010 and 13 February 2007 in their currently valid versions, as well as to carry out all activities that are connected with the launch and management of such UCITS and/or UCIs.
+The Management Company's objective is to launch and/or manage undertakings for collective investment in transferable securities ("UCITS") and/or undertakings for collective investment ("UCIs") in accordance with the latest versions of the Law of 17 December 2010 and/or the Law of 13 February 2007, and to carry out all activities connected with the launch and management of these UCITS and/or UCIs.

-The purpose of the Management Company is to continue the establishment and/or management of approved Luxembourg and/or foreign alternative investment funds ("AIFs") approved under Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers ("AIFM Directive").
+The purpose of the Management Company is also the launching and/or management of Luxembourg and/or foreign Alternative Investment Funds ("AIFs") that are authorised in accordance with Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers ("AIFM Directive").
 The management of AIFs involves at least the investment management functions for AIFs that are specified in point 1(a) and/or (b) of Annex I to the AIFM Directive, and, insofar as this is possible, the other duties that are specified in point 2 of Annex I to the AIFM Directive.

-The Management Company may also assume administration of companies pursuant to the Law of 15 June 2004 (SICAR Law) and of special purpose entities (sociétés de participation financière) that qualify as 100% investments of the UCIs and AIFs that are managed in accordance with paragraphs 1 and 2.
+The Management Company may also take over the administration of companies in accordance with the Law of 15 June 2004 (SICAR Law) and special purpose vehicles (sociétés de participation financière) which qualify as 100% participation of the managed UCIs and AIFs.

-The Management Company may engage in any other business and take any measures which promote its interests or which otherwise serve or may be useful in achieving its objectives, in accordance with Chapter 15 of the Law of 17 December 2010, the Law of 13 February 2007 and/or the Law of 12 July 2013.
+The Management Company may engage in any other business and take any other measures which promote its interests or which otherwise serve or may be useful in achieving its objectives, in accordance with Chapter 15 of the Law of 17 December 2010, the Law of 13 February 2007 and/or the Law of 12 July 2013.

-The Management Company may also undertake administrative activities for a securitisation company as defined in the Law of 22 March 2004.
+The Management Company may also engage in administrative activities for a securitisation company as defined in the Law of 22 March 2004.